-Students will actively engage in a 'community of practice', for example through the development of learning resources for the wider field, through participation in blogs, and through presenting their work at an annual conference for practitioners.
+Students will actively engage in a 'community of practice', for example, through the development of learning resources for the wider field, through participation in blogs, and through presenting their work at an annual conference for practitioners.
 This engagement will support their networking knowledge, understanding and skills.
-Students may be taught alongside students on BA (Hons) Youth & Community Work and apprentices on the Level 6 Integrated Degree Apprenticeship in Youth Work.
+Students may be taught alongside students on BA (Hons) Community, Youth & Families and the Level 6 Integrated Degree Apprenticeship in Youth Work.
 They also have the opportunity to participate in a series of 'Master classes' alongside postgraduate students and practitioners, again supporting their networking skills and professional identity development.